-Buildings 30 years
+Buildings

 Machinery and equipment 5 to 15 years

-Automobiles, trucks, tractors and trailers 2 to 5 years
+Automobiles, trucks and trailers

 Furniture and equipment 5 to 7 years

-Superior assesses the potential impairment of capitalized costs of long-lived assets in accordance with Statement of Financial Accounting Standards (FAS) No. 121, Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of.
+Superior assesses the potential impairment of capitalized costs of long-lived assets in accordance with Statement of Financial Accounting Standards (FAS) No. 121, Accounting for the Impairment of Long-Lived

+Assets and for Long-Lived Assets to be Disposed Of.
 Under this method, Superior assesses its capitalized costs utilizing its current estimate of future revenues and operating expenses.
 In the event net undiscounted cash flow is less than capitalized costs, an impairment loss is recorded based on estimated fair value, which would consider discounted future net cash flows.

-(e) GOODWILL
+(e) Goodwill